-Dinuclear Ir(III) complexes are recently emerging with great promise for organic electroluminescent devices, owing to their unique merits such as increased spin-orbit coupling and adjustable photophysical properties.
-However, most of them need sophisticated doped processes for the engineering and result in high production cost.
-Herein, we developed novel dinuclear Ir(III) complexes, which become weakly phosphors in solutions but with intensified emission in solid state.
-The intermolecular interactions-caused quenching are suppressed perfectly and the carrier transport abilities are modulated simultaneously, leading to high emission efficiencies in neat film and balanced charge carrier transporting.
-Green-emitting single-layer nondoped device achieves promising efficiencies with external quantum efficiency (EQE) value of 11.6% and current efficiency (CE) value of 40.0 cd A−1.
-Orange-emitting device realizes EQE of 12.9% and CE of 38.4 cd A−1, which are the highest efficiencies for the solution-processed single-layer nondoped devices and even comparable to most of multilayer doping devices.
+Dinuclear Ir(III) complexes have recently emerged with great promise for organic electroluminescent devices owing to their unique merits such as increased spin–orbit coupling and adjustable photophysical properties.
+However, most of them require sophisticated doping processes for their engineering, resulting in high production costs.
+Herein, we developed novel dinuclear Ir(III) complexes, which become weak phosphors in solution but exhibit intensified emission in the solid state.
+The intermolecular interaction-caused quenching was suppressed perfectly, and the carrier transport abilities were modulated simultaneously, leading to high emission efficiencies in the neat film and balanced charge carrier transport.
+The green-emitting single-layer nondoped device achieved promising efficiencies with an external quantum efficiency (EQE) of 11.6% and current efficiency (CE) of 40.0 cd A−1.
+The orange-emitting device realized an EQE of 12.9% and CE of 38.4 cd A−1, which are the highest efficiencies reported to date for solution-processed single-layer nondoped devices and even comparable to that of most reported multilayer doping devices.